thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ### Step 7.3 Share the dashboard

-Let's share our dashboard with the customer.
+Let&#39;s share our dashboard with the customer.
-In ThingsBoard, you can't share a single dashboard directly—you can only share a dashboard group that includes the dashboard you want to share.
+In ThingsBoard, you can&#39;t share a single dashboard directly—you can only share a dashboard group that includes the dashboard you want to share.
 By default, our dashboard is in the "All" group.
-Ideally, we would create a new dashboard group and move our dashboard there, but to keep things simple, we'll use the existing "All" group for this guide.
+Ideally, we would create a new dashboard group and move our dashboard there, but to keep things simple, we&#39;ll use the existing "All" group for this guide.

 {% include images-gallery.html imageCollection="step73" showListImageTitles="true" %}